jsx-eslint/eslint-plugin-react/docs/rules/jsx-first-prop-new-line.md

 This rule checks whether the first property of all JSX elements is correctly placed.
 There are three possible configurations:
 * `always`: The first property should always be placed on a new line.
 * `never` : The first property should never be placed on a new line, e.g. should always be on the same line as the Component opening tag.
-* `multiline`: The first property should always be placed on a new line when the properties are spread over multiple lines.
+* `multiline`: The first property should always be placed on a new line when the JSX tag takes up multiple lines.
+* `multiline-multiprop`: The first property should always be placed on a new line if the JSX tag takes up multiple lines and there are multiple properties.

 The following patterns are considered warnings when configured `"always"`: